-The activities of the Disability Culture Leadership Initiative (DCLI) provide valuable insight into how the 3Arts Residency Fellowship at UIC is part and parcel of the larger Disability Art and Culture movement now and into the future.
+The activities of the Disability Culture Leadership Initiative (DCLI) provide valuable insight into how the 3Arts/Bodies of Work Residency Fellowship program is part and parcel of the larger Disability Art and Culture movement now and into the future.
 This Chicago Model is our legacy and foundation from which to grow and develop Deaf and disability artistry.